 With other optimization improvements, Facebook has made it easier than ever to buy media on their network.
 As they continue to roll out new features, they gain more control over the media buying process and will continue to automate processes; decreasing complexity and increasing efficiency for all advertisers.

-How to Be Ready for the Change to Mandatory CBO
+Be Ready for the Change to Mandatory CBO

 On the bright side, marketers will have time to experiment with this feature in preparation.
 Come September, all campaigns will automatically migrate to CBO, and this will impact how all existing and new campaigns run.
 So, it is vital to test CBO now to be prepared for this transition.